melanchall/drywetmidi/Docs/articles/file-reading-writing/Lazy-reading-writing.md

 }
 ```

 The code above writes one million notes to a MIDI file.
-Of course you can combine [MidiTokensReader](xref:Melanchall.DryWetMidi.Core.MidiTokensReader), [EnumerateObjects](xref:Melanchall.DryWetMidi.Interaction.GetObjectsUtilities.EnumerateObjects*), [MidiTokensWriter](xref:Melanchall.DryWetMidi.Core.MidiTokensWriter) and [TimedObjectsWriter](xref:Melanchall.DryWetMidi.Interaction.TimedObjectsWriter) to process MIDI objects transforming a MIDI file into another one.
+Of course, you can combine [MidiTokensReader](xref:Melanchall.DryWetMidi.Core.MidiTokensReader), [EnumerateObjects](xref:Melanchall.DryWetMidi.Interaction.GetObjectsUtilities.EnumerateObjects*), [MidiTokensWriter](xref:Melanchall.DryWetMidi.Core.MidiTokensWriter) and [TimedObjectsWriter](xref:Melanchall.DryWetMidi.Interaction.TimedObjectsWriter) to process MIDI objects transforming a MIDI file into another one.